Siding is a popular choice because it provides a strong layer of protection for the exterior of homes.

 You can spot clean a cedar fence using Oxiclean by following these steps…

 - Spray nearby plants with water to protect them in case any Oxiclean splatters

 - Mix ½ cup Oxiclean with 1 gallon of hot water

 - Dip brush into the mixture and scrub

 Once you have cleaned the surface of the siding, let it fully dry before you apply the first coat of paint or primer.

 Be sure that you have enough time to apply all the coats of paint necessary, so check the weather reports for the following week to ensure the paint has sufficient time to dry.

-Oxiclean acts like a powerful mold-eliminating agent and it works very well for cleaning up the sidings before staining or painting.
+Oxiclean acts like a powerful mold-eliminating agent, and it works very well for cleaning up the sidings before staining or painting.

-Since it’s also a good alternative to chlorine bleach, not only you can use it on hard surfaces but also on different types of fabrics as well.
+Since it’s also a good alternative to chlorine bleach, not only can you use it on hard surfaces but also on different types of fabrics as well.